ibm-cloud-docs/openshift/rhcos-performance.md

     :   Enter the number of huge pages that you want to allocate.
 For example: `2048`.
 If you don't want to enable huge pages, enter `0`.
 The more huge pages you allocate, the less overall memory is available to your applications.

     `TOPOLOGY_MANAGER_POLICY_VALUE`
-    :   Enter the topology manager policies that you want to use.
-The `best-effort` topology is recommended to ensure maximum scheduling availability.
-However, you can use other topologies for more strict requirements validation while reducing workload scheduling availability.
-For more information, see [Topology manager](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/){: external}.
+    :   Enter the topology manager policy that you want to use.
+The `best-effort` policy is recommended to ensure maximum scheduling availability.
+However, you can use other policies for stricter requirements validation while reducing workload scheduling availability.
+For more information, see [Topology Manager](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/){: external}.

     You can edit the `nodeSelector` section to only apply the configuration to a subset of your worker nodes.
     {: tip}